Dev4rno/devarno/_posts/sicilian-bytes.md

 ### Coding Involtini: The Art of Wrapping Logic

 Involtini is a wonderfully versatile dish with deep roots in Sicilian cuisine.
-From beef and pork toaubergine and swordfish, involtini can be enjoyed in a myriad of ways, reflecting the versatilityinherent in Sicilian culinary traditions.
+From beef and pork to aubergine and swordfish, involtini can be enjoyed in a myriad of ways, reflecting the versatility inherent in Sicilian culinary traditions.

 Within the Arnò family, involtini are more than just a dish - they are a cherished tradition that bring the entire family together for holidays and special occasions, adding a touch of Sicily to every bite.
 Just the aroma of cooking involtini evokes a sense of comfort that I find difficult to describe.